vibbits/training-material/topics/data-management-plans/tutorials/Introduction/tutorial.md

 ### Funder Guidelines and Templates

 Most funders require you to write a Data Management Plan.
 A DMP outlines all key aspects of collecting, storing and managing research data during and after a project.
 For this they provide you with guidelines, forms, templates and examples.
-For more information you can download the documents under Resources or check out the websites.
-You can also contact your faculty Research Support Office:
+For more information you can check out the websites.

 - [EC – Horizon 2020: guidelines](https://ec.europa.eu/research/openscience/index.cfm)
 - [FWO template](https://www.fwo.be/media/1023898/fwo-dmp-templatedocx.docx)